roby-boy/Beta/README.md

 # Beta

-Beehive is building two crowdfunding platforms, an initial beta platform and a more advanced follow-up platform.
-The beta platform will showcase how next generation data-driven humanitarian crowdfunding platforms can effectively work and serve the humanitarian community in vital, new and innovative ways.
+Beehive is building two next generation crowdfunding websites, an initial beta website (beta.beehive.ngo) and a follow-up official release version (beehive.ngo).
+The beta website is a starting point laying out a framework for core and test applications and utilities to be integrated into to model how data-driven humanitarian crowdfunding platforms can look, function and improve operational-level information sharing and coordination between humanitarian organizations and donors..

-Construction of the beta platform will be speced and tasked through the Beta repository using milestones and issues.
-To get involved, review the design overview and wishlist, join the project GitHub team and Beta Slack channel.
+Construction of the beta platform will be carried out through the Beta repository and coordinated using milestones and issues.
+To get involved, review the DesignOverview, join the project's relivant GitHub team/s and Beta Slack channel then let us know where and how you'd like to contribute.

 **Repository Contents:**